List of United States Supreme Court leaks: 21st century

 Dobbs v.
-Jackson Women's Health Organization draft opinion
+Jackson Women's Health Organization

 On May 2, 2022, Politico released a leaked 98-page draft opinion authored by Associate Justice Samuel Alito in a highly watched abortion case, Dobbs v.
 Jackson Women's Health Organization, which had five votes to overturn Roe v.
 Wade.
 The draft was from February, but Politico—and later, The Washington Post—reported that the five-vote majority was still intact.
-The authenticity of the draft was confirmed by Chief Justice John Roberts, who also directed the Marshal of the Court, Gail Curley, to conduct an investigation into the source of the leak.
+The authenticity of the draft was confirmed by Chief Justice John Roberts, who also directed the marshal of the Court, Gail Curley, to conduct an investigation into the source of the leak.
 It is unlikely that the leak violated any federal criminal laws, unless the draft was obtained by hacking, theft, or other unlawful means.

-The final majority opinion released on June 24, 2022 was largely the same as the leaked draft, the main additions responding to the concurrence and dissent.
+The final majority opinion released on June 24, 2022, was largely the same as the leaked draft, the main additions responding to the concurrence and dissent.

+In January 2023, following an investigation led by the Marshal of the Supreme Court, the Court released a 20-page summary of its investigation.
+The analysis was independently reviewed by Michael Chertoff, a former judge and Cabinet secretary.
+The investigation failed "to identify ... by a preponderance of the evidence" the person or persons who leaked the Dobbs draft opinion.
+Investigators had reviewed computers network and printer logs and interviewed at least 97 court personnel.
+The investigation counted 82 staff members, in addition to the justices, who had access to the draft.
+Court staff were asked to provide sworn statements, but neither the justices nor their spouses were interviewed under oath or asked to provide affidavits.